 • Report a potential hate crime: call the NY Police Department’s Hate Crime Task Force at (646) 610-5267.

-• Launching a digital ad campaign today led by the Commission on Human Rights to promote respect and understanding of Muslim communities and underscore anti-discrimination protections under the NYC Human Rights Law.
-The ads will appear on Facebook, Instagram, and Twitter with the hashtag #IamMuslimNYC.
-The ads will direct traffic to NYC.gov/IamMuslimNYC, which will list fresources, events, and calls-to-actions in an effort to support and serve Muslim New Yorkers.
+• Launched a digital ad campaign today led by the Commission on Human Rights to promote respect and understanding of Muslim communities and underscore anti-discrimination protections under the NYC Human Rights Law.
+The ads appeared on Facebook, Instagram, and Twitter with the hashtag #IamMuslimNYC.
+The ads directed traffic to NYC.gov/IamMuslimNYC, which lists resources, events, and calls-to-actions in an effort to support and serve Muslim New Yorkers.

-• Developing a cultural sensitivity workshop with community leaders and the Islamic Center at NYU called “Understanding Islam” to help City employees and public and private employers across the city better understand the Islamic faith and to dispel common myths.
-The NYC Commission on Human Rights will launch a pilot workshop in October 2016.
+• Developed a cultural sensitivity workshop with community leaders and the Islamic Center at NYU called “Understanding Islam” to help City employees and public and private employers across the city better understand the Islamic faith and to dispel common myths.
+The NYC Commission on Human Rights launched a pilot workshop in October 2016, and workshops are ongoing today.

 • Hosted a “Building Inclusive and Progressive Cities” forum with Mayor de Blasio and the Mayor of London Sadiq Khan, along with Muslim leaders and community members, to discuss how New York City and other cities can better address Islamophobia and prevent hate crimes and other acts of discrimination.